slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "To see if they really think that things are getting worse, ask them if they’d rather live in the future or in the past."
 -- Naval Ravikant*

+> *"You'll never meet a very successful pessimistic person.
+If you want to be remarkable, get better at being optimistic."
+-- Kevin Kelly*